 Has an age assessment been undertaken?

-What fame of accommont has been undertaken?

 What form of assessment has been undertaken?

-Short form assessment

-Comprehensive Merton Assessment

-Opinion of the Immigration Officer that young person is being treated as under 18

-until further assessment of their age

 What was the date of the assessment?
 Please send the assessment proforma with this transfer request.

 Section 10: Other concerns (also see Section 5 on trafficking)

 Has a risk assessment been undertaken to identify if the child is likely to go missing?

 Do you have any other concerns about this child?

 Section 11: Possessions

 Do they have a mobile phone?
-Mob No:

-If yes, has the phone been seized?
+Mob No: If yes, has the phone been seized?
 Can they provide any further information?

-om. m., p

 Do they have money?

 Do they have belongings?

-Do they have belongings:

 Section 12: Current Placement

 Date the current placement commenced?

 Type of placement (e.g. reception centre/foster placement)

 Address of placement

 Section 13: Child's Best Interests

-Ourse and a self-or of self-or it is a self-or

-Summary explanation of why it is in the child's best interests to transfer, including

-the child's feelings and wishes (the transfer decision should continue to be reviewed by

-the entry local authority to reflect new information or changes in the child's circumstances

-that could mean transfer ceases to be in the child's best interests):
+Summary explanation of why it is in the child's best interests to transfer, including the child's feelings and wishes (the transfer decision should continue to be reviewed by the entry local authority to reflect new information or changes in the child's circumstances that could mean transfer ceases to be in the child's best interests):

 Has the child been counselled about moving to a local authority in another region/nation?